 This method will take some work depending on where the clog is located.
 For this method, you’ll need a cable auger, also known as a snake.
 A drain snake is a metal cable with a hook-like device at the end that you can feed into a pipe.
 You may also need some basic plumbing tools.

 The idea behind this method is to feed the snake into the pipe so the hooked end of the snake can attach to whatever is clogging the pipe and either tear it apart or remove it upon retrieval.
 Since clogs can happen anywhere, you may need to remove certain pipes under the sink in order to reach the clog.
 Use the bucket to collect leaking water and a wrench to remove pipes as you go.

 The Disposal Suction Method

 If you are trying to figure out how to unclog a kitchen sink drain that has a disposal, there is a quick and slick method you’ll want to try in order to eliminate the clog.
-If you notice that both sides of your sink are filling up with water, simply clog up the sink drain on the side without the disposal (pushing down the plug firmly to ensure a tight seal), and turn on the disposal while running hot water down the disposal sink drain.
-The disposal will act as a vacuum, cleaning out the clog in the pipes on its own.
-This method of fixing a clogged kitchen sink is one of the most simple, yet often overlooked ways to clear out your pipes.
+If you notice that both sides of your sink are filling up with water, simply clog up the sink drain on the side without the disposal (pushing down the drain plug firmly to ensure a tight seal), and turn on the disposal while running boiling water down the disposal sink drain.
+With the drain plug firmly in place, Tthe disposal will act as a vacuum, cleaning out the clog in the pipes on its own.
+This method of fixing a clogged kitchen sink is one of the most simple, yet often overlooked ways to clear out debris in your pipes.
 Try it and see if it fixes your clog.